txt/se16/lectures/50effort.md

 - _Parametric_ : fit to an pre-guest distribution;
                  e.g. COCOMO
-- _Analogy_ : new estimates are variations of old
+- _Case-Based Reasoning_ : new estimates are variations of old
               (but similar examples)
 - _Planning poker_ : Don't estimate, just rank
 work most to least expensive